telerik/blazor-docs/styling-and-themes/overview.md

 The CSS themes represent an external dependency to Telerik UI for Blazor:

 * The themes represent a separate product, which is used by multiple Telerik and Kendo UI products.
 [Each Telerik UI for Blazor version is compatible with specific theme versions](#compatibility-and-maintenance).
-* The <a href="https://www.telerik.com/design-system/docs/themes/get-started/introduction/" target="_blank">Telerik and Kendo UI Themes documentation</a> is part of the <a href="https://www.telerik.com/design-system/docs/" target="_blank">Telerik Design System documentation</a>.
+* The <a href="https://www.telerik.com/design-system/docs/themes/get-started/introduction/" target="_blank">Telerik and Kendo UI Themes documentation</a> is part of the <a href="https://www.telerik.com/design-system/docs/" target="_blank">Progress Design System Kit documentation</a>.
 The content in the Telerik UI for Blazor documentation is introductory or specific only to the Blazor components.
 * The Telerik and Kendo UI Themes have their own product development, roadmap and strategy.
 You can log public feature requests or bug reports on the [Telerik Themes feedback portal](https://feedback.telerik.com/themes).